-A Roth Individual Retirement Account (IRA) is a savings tool that provides an alternative for workers who want to save for retirement, homeownership, or other purposes and are unable to participate in an Individual Development Account program.
-Workers who feel they don’t earn enough to save for retirement may find that the EITC or CTC refund are enough to start a Roth IRA.
+A Roth Individual Retirement Account (IRA) is a savings tool that offers a way for workers to save for retirement, homeownership, or other purposes.
+It is also useful for people who participate in an Individual Development Account (IDA) program.
+Workers who feel they don’t earn enough to save for retirement may find that tax refunds from the Earned Income Tax Credit (EITC) or the Child Tax Credit (CTC) are enough to start a Roth IRA.

 Roth IRAs offer several advantages over traditional IRAs.